Become a Peer Mentor

 - A desire to develop leadership skills through new challenges

-Make a commitment to being involved in the program from the Spring 2016 through the Spring 2017 semester
+Make a commitment to being involved in the program from the Spring 2022 until you graduate.

-Mentor a group of 12-15 new students during summer pre-orientation, orientation week and the fall semester with on-going support from the Washington College staff
+Mentor a group of 12-15 new students during a summer EXPLORE Program, orientation week and the fall semester with on-going support from the Washington College staff.

-Return to campus August 18, 2016 and actively participate in all aspects of orientation week
+Return to campus in August 2022 (Mid August) and actively participate in all aspects of EXPLORE and orientation week.

 …and gain the following benefits: